ADeogratias/test_rocv3/README.md

 # Evaluation of a new fingerprint SDK

-This project aims to assess the performance a newly developed fingerprint SDK as a biometric applications.
-2 files were created to support with the process of extracting and evaluating the performance of the new SDK ROC V3.
+This project aims to assess the performance of a newly developed fingerprint SDK as a biometric application.
+2 files were created to support the process of extracting and evaluating the performance of the new SDK ROC V3.

 ## Requirements
 For the following scripts to work there is need to be logged into your simprints account, having access to the docker container that Simprints is using and a github that is logged in.

 ## Structure:
-	File 1 - Extraction script - This file contains scripts to help with the extraction of templates from a fingerprint image File 2 - Compariron script - This file contains scripts to help with the comparison of 2 different generated templates
+	File 1 - Extraction script - This file contains scripts to help with the extraction of templates from a fingerprint image File 2 - Comparison script - This file contains scripts to help with the comparison of 2 different generated templates

 ## Docker Image

 An already existing docker image contains the extractor.sh and compare.sh scripts needed to extract templates and compare them.

-To run the extraction and comparison on syntetic data you can run the following executable
+To run the extraction and comparison on synthetic data you can run the following executable

 	`./sdk-comparison  --images=file://./synthetic_data/jpegs --image-extraction=./extraction/extractor.sh --template-comparison=./comparison/compare.sh --output="test_"`